yizerozhuang/yizerozhuang.github.io/index.md

 * Add comment function in the blog page

-Feel free to reach out to me if you have any intersting or anything you want me to add Thanks for visiting, and In case I don't you, good morning, good afternoon and good night
+Feel free to reach out to me if you have any intersting or anything you want me to add Thanks for visiting.

+In case I don't see you, good morning, good afternoon and good night.

-Last edit: 2025/09/22
+Last edit: 2025/09/30